Will the Leader of the House please give us the forthcoming business?

 I want to support the comments of the shadow Leader of the House, my right hon.
 Friend the Member for Walsall South (Valerie Vaz), on the lack of accountability.
 Throughout this crisis I have received a very high level of casework, with many issues raised by constituents about the lack of financial support for them from Government schemes, but, having written to Ministers, I have often received template replies from correspondence officers rather than from the Ministers themselves.
 Those replies merely restate details of existing schemes, rather than dealing with my constituents’ concerns.
 The Leader of the House talks of courtesy, but can he tell me what he will do to ensure that I get full responses from Ministers when I raise constituents’ issues?
 Anything less than that is a betrayal of the democratic role we play.

 The hon.
 Lady is right.
-Responses from correspondents in Departments is not the correct way to treat Members of Parliament.
-If I may make a brief defence of Departments that did that at the height of the pandemic, I think they were almost overwhelmed with correspondence at that time and I had a certain sympathy with them at that time.
+Responses from correspondents in Departments are not the correct way to treat Members of Parliament.
+If I may make a brief defence of Departments that did that at the height of the pandemic, I think they were almost overwhelmed with correspondence at that time, and I had a certain sympathy with them.
 However, I think that time has passed and that we have a right to expect proper answers.
 What have I done?
 Well, as of yesterday I wrote to one Minister.
 I raised, jointly with the Leader of the House of Lords, the issue of responses to written questions with Ministers some weeks ago.
 I will take up, and have taken up, individual cases of poor answers for individual Members of Parliament.
 If the hon.
 Lady would like me to take up any cases on her behalf, I will happily do that.
 It is essential and a key part of holding the Government to account that correspondence is responded to in a timely way by a Minister.

 May I associate myself, Mr Speaker, with your kind words to Rui, and to the House staff for all they have done over the past few months?

 My hon.
 Friend raises a very important matter.
 Standing up for the right of 12 years of quality education for all girls is the top development priority for this Government.
 The UK is a world leader in supporting girls’ education around the world.
 Between 2015 and 2019, the Department for International Development supported 14.3 million children to gain a decent education, of whom at least 5.8 million were girls.
 There will be an opportunity to debate these issues in the pre-recess Adjournment debate, but the figure my hon.
-Friend brings forward of 1 billion children losing out on education is one that should concern us all.
+Friend has cited of 1 billion children losing out on education is one that should concern us all.
 It will be important to try to make up what has been lost in future months and years.

 There has been a significant increase in the number of individuals in Vietnam imprisoned for non-violent expression of their beliefs, with as many as 251 prisoners of conscience being held in 2019 alone, according to a new report by the United States Commission on International Religious Freedom.
 Many of them are Christians who have also seen a worrying increase in persecution.
 For example, the family of imprisoned pastor Nguyen Trung Ton was recently subject to violence and detention by Vietnamese authorities.
 Will the Leader of the House—he is always very helpful—agree to a statement or a debate on these ongoing developments?

 The hon.
-Gentleman is an absolute champion of freedom of conscience and has brought before this House on a number of occasions scandals from across the world where people have not been allowed to express their views and their beliefs or have been punished for doing so.
+Gentleman is an absolute champion of freedom of conscience, and has brought before this House on a number of occasions scandals from across the world where people have not been allowed to express their views and their beliefs or have been punished for doing so.
 This is a matter of concern to the Government, and the Foreign Office continues to take it up.
 I will bring the Foreign Office’s attention to the 251 prisoners of conscience held in Vietnam to whom he refers.

 Alcohol addiction can not only destroy lives but end lives.
 Five years ago, I lost my older brother Mark to alcohol addiction.
 Trying to find services and help for him at the time was extremely difficult and, indeed, a postcode lottery.
 Will my right hon.
-Friend allow for a debate in Government time to discuss drug and alcohol rehabilitation and addiction, and the need for a Government strategy on alcohol to help ensure that no one else needlessly loses a loved one?
+Friend allow a debate in Government time to discuss drug and alcohol rehabilitation and addiction, and the need for a Government strategy on alcohol to help to ensure that no one else needlessly loses a loved one?